 WHOOP allows you to take heart rate variability training to the next level.
 As mentioned previously, HRV is an extremely sensitive metric that varies greatly throughout the day.
 Tracking it 24/7 (or any time when you’re active) is not very useful because it fluctuates so drastically from one moment to the next.
 Even changes in your respiratory rate while you’re sleeping can have a significant impact on your heart rate variability.

-In order to get a consistent and reliable HRV measurement, WHOOP calculates your heart rate variability during the final five minutes of your last slow-wave sleep stage each night, the time when you’re in your deepest period of sleep.
+In order to get a consistent and reliable HRV measurement, WHOOP calculates your heart rate variability using a dynamic average during sleep.
+It is weighted towards your last slow-wave sleep stage each night, the time when you’re in your deepest period of sleep.
 This enables you to get an accurate understanding of your baseline from which to monitor your trends.

 For an even deeper dive into everything you need to know about HRV, check out: Podcast No. 29: Heart Rate Variability (HRV)